List of Courage the Cowardly Dog characters: Mr. Nasty

-Mr. Nasty is a being created by Benton Tarantella from Eustace's true evil essence.
+Mr. Nasty is a character created by Benton Tarantella from Eustace's true evil essence.
 He is similar to Eustace (both in identity and personality), only with sunglasses in place of his eyeglasses, blue skin, and a deeper voice.
 After Mr. Nasty is brought into existence, he co-stars in Tarantella's reality TV show Angry Nasty People alongside Eustace, in which they both mistreat Courage and Muriel.